bohdan462/bohdan462/README.md

 #### Education:

-- Bachelor's degree in Mobile Engineering from Bloom Institute of Technology
+- Degree in Mobile Engineering from Bloom Institute of Technology

 ##### Stack: